strimzi/strimzi-kafka-oauth/HACKING.md

 ### Configuring Kubernetes permissions

-Make sure to give the strimzi-cluster-operator service account the necessary permissions.
+Make sure to give the `strimzi-cluster-operator` service account the necessary permissions.
 It depends on the Kubernetes implementation you're using how to achieve that.

-Using `Kind` you can do:
+Some permissions issues may be due to a mismatch between `namespace` values in `install/cluster-operator/*RoleBinding*` files, and the namespace used when deploying the Kafka operator.
+You can either address namespace mismatch by editing `*RoleBindig*` files, or deploy into a different namespace using `kubectl apply -n NAMESPACE ...`, possibly both.

+For example, on `Minikube` and `Kind` the simplest approach is to change the namespace to `default` and keep deploying to `default` namespace:

+    sed -Ei -e 's/namespace: .*/namespace: default/' install/cluster-operator/*RoleBinding*.yaml

+Or you can grant sweeping permissions to the `strimzi-cluster-operator` service account:

     kubectl create clusterrolebinding strimzi-cluster-operator-cluster-admin --clusterrole=cluster-admin --serviceaccount=default:strimzi-cluster-operator